.

 At its core, a smart home is simply a home where devices can be controlled remotely, automated based on conditions, or made to work together.
 Your lights can turn off when you leave.
 Your thermostat can learn your schedule.
 Your doorbell can show you who's at the door from anywhere in the world.

-The magic isn't in any single device; it's in how they connect and communicate with each other.
+The magic isn't in any single device.
+It's in how they connect and communicate.
 And that's where most people run into trouble.

 The Biggest Mistake People Make